Community Support & Volunteering during the COVID-19 pandemic

 Food collection point at Waitrose and the Co-ops on London Road and Junction Road.
 If you would like to help and can’t donate food you can donate money via Golden Giving on the Food Bank website www.burgesshillfoodbank.org.uk/.
 Younger volunteers are also needed so if you can help please contact 07849182231 or email firstname.lastname@example.org.

 If you would like to make a monetary donation to the Burgess Hill Community Food Bank, this can be done online via Golden Giving.
-The link can be found at the bottom of their webpage.
+The link can be found at the bottom of the the Food Bank webpage.

 Signposts Mid Sussex

 The Signposts drop-in services and groups for adults with learning difficulties and their carers are closed until further notice, although they are still providing a support service through emails and phone calls.
 Contact 01444 616232 or 07572 211 509, or email email@example.com.